The Cloud Versus On-Premise Solutions

 Subject to your industry sector, market, and location, you will most likely have to abide by an array of government regulations determining how you can use and store sensitive data.
 The NHS and many financial service industries are common examples in which IT has to take extra steps to prove that sensitive data is secure.
 More often than not, this means keeping sensitive data in private data centres.

-I don’t actually think that there is a right or wrong answer to this debate.
-Some data and applications are low impact and pretty easy to transition to the cloud.
+I don’t actually think that there is a right or wrong answer to Cloud Versus On-Premise.
+Some data and applications are low impacts and pretty easy to transition to the cloud.
 Other, critical, sensitive data and applications may be best kept on site.
 It is all entirely subjective to you and your requirements.
 So it is entirely down to you to determine which is the most appropriate place for your specific data and application needs.
-If you’re unsure, and need some help, then get in touch – it’s what we’re here for.
+If you’re unsure and need some help, then get in touch – it’s what we’re here for.